Position Title: Therapist

-Provide individual, family, and group therapy with an emphasis on trauma focused intervention;
+- Provide individual, family, and group therapy with an emphasis on trauma informed intervention;

-Facilitates ongoing communication and services with representatives from schools, Department of Health & Human Services (DHHS), foster care/adoptive caseworkers, the court system, care givers, mentors, and other community organizations on behalf of the children;
+- Facilitates ongoing communication and services with representatives from schools, Department of Health & Human Services (DHHS), foster care/adoptive caseworkers, the court system, and other community organizations on behalf of the children;

-Participates in regular case review meetings with a Multidisciplinary Team and provide psychoeducation as needed;
+- Participates in regular case review meetings with a Multidisciplinary Team;

-Provide transportation as needed for court dates, family visits, etc., this may require the use of your personal vehicle.
+- Provide transportation as needed for court dates, family visits, etc.

-Participate in clinical supervision, team meetings, treatment team meetings, FTM’s & IEP’s, and training as needed;
+- Participate in clinical supervision, team meetings, case consultations, and training as needed;

-Responsible for providing afterhours on-call resources as needed;
+- Responsible for providing on-call resources as needed;

-Organize and maintain case notes regarding narratives, assessments, case summaries, case records and other related records;
+- Organize and maintain case notes regarding narratives, assessments, case summaries, case records and other related records; and

-Please Note: all other duties may be assigned by the Director of Clinical, Clinical Supervisor, and/or President/CEO
+Please Note: all other duties may be assigned by the Director of Clinical and/or President/CEO.

 Note: This description is a summary of the responsibilities, duties, knowledge, skills, experience, abilities, and qualifications associated with this position.
 It is not an exhaustive list and may be changed any time at the discretion of Whaley Children’s Center.